 There are two parts to this.
 The first is getting the customer to visit your mall.
 The second is getting customers to spend when they arrive at your mall.

 To get customers to return to your malls, mall operators can use emails, SMS messages, push notifications and interactive kiosks to give customers a reason to visit.

 But what should we send them?

 Using data about what customers bought and where they visited, mall operators can personalize their recommendations to help customers discover products, merchants and promotions in store.

 On the customer acquisition front, mall operators can identify their most valuable personas based on the demographics and interests of people who shop the most in the mall.

-For instance, Metisa is able to generate customer personas by taking the data in Part 1 as inputs.
+For instance, we are able to generate customer personas by taking the data in Part 1 as inputs.

 Mall operators can then focus their marketing efforts on finding more of these types of customers and getting them to visit.

 By making mall apps slightly more sophisticated, mall operators can not only drive shoppers to their malls using online-to-offline strategies, but can also gain a much deeper understanding into who their customers are.